 - Way to Work workshop is a preparation for finding employment after the treatment programme and includes interviewing skills (finding a job) employment and the workplace (keeping a job)

-- Heartlines DVD series followed by a group discussions, focused on changing values and behavior.
+- Heartlines DVD series followed by a group discussion focused on changing values and behaviour.